sebastyijan-fi/hapsu/README.md

 This command will download the `run_bot.sh` script from the repository, make it executable, and run it.
 The script will:

+- Install necessary dependencies.
-- Prompt you to enter your OpenAI API keys and Discord Bot token.
+- Prompt you to enter your OpenAI API keys and Discord Bot token with nano editor.
 - Save these keys to a `.env` file.
-- Install necessary dependencies.
 - Keep everything updated with a cronjob.
 - Start the bot and keep it running.